To learn to draw people, you need to find people to draw.

 A good drawing session could last two or three hours.
 (4 or 5 if you really get into it.)

-Apart from your sketchbook you might want to take several pencils, sharpener, eraser and other media.
+Apart from your sketchbook you might want to take several pencils, sharpener, eraser and other media, and also:

 Please don't litter!